VRConservation/geosp/chapters/07_qgis.md

 Export/Save Selected Features As.
 ```

-In the save dialog box, enter Format: Geopackage, File Name Sierra Clip (click the 3 dots to the right and navigate to the folder where you've saved the project), Layer name: Sierra Clip, and click ok.
+In the save dialog box, enter Format: Geopackage, File Name Sierra Clip (click the three dots to the right and navigate to the folder where you've saved the project), Layer name: Sierra Clip, and click ok.
 You should get a Layer Export success message at the top of the map window.

 ```{note} That's a lot of work to create hex layers; they're not even transverse hexagons!
 You can create hexbins at the click of a button using the kepler.gl open app that can be used within VS Code or in a jupyter notebook.
 ```